Beef chili con carne

-Chili con carne started its illustrious journey as a straight-up meat dish on America’s western frontier.
+Chili con carne originates from the western frontier.
 Dating back to 1850 when dried beef, suet, chili and salt were pounded into beef bricks.
-These meaty building blocks served as trail food and were reconstituted in pots of boiling water.
-Not the most appetising thought but it was a ‘fill your boots cowboy’ meal solution.
-It has since evolved into a long standing Tex-Mex favourite.
-Claims as to what constitutes a genuine bowl of red is cause for many a heated argument.
+These meaty building blocks, also known as trail food, were reconstituted in pots of boiling water.
+It has since evolved into the hugely popular Tex-Mex food culture.
+Claims as to the genuine bowl of red is cause for many a heated argument.
 How much chili is acceptable and do beans even deserve a place in the cauldron at all?

 Also known as the official dish of Texas, this Texas red is fiery and potent, with beef mince, chili peppers and tomatoes being the key ingredients.
 Let’s face it, anything coming out of Texas is BIG, but despite these intimidating claims, I feel confidant that my beef short rib chili is going to be bang-on good!
 Whether you like your chili mild or extra hot, there’s no denying that a pot of smouldering chili is the best way to feed a crowd.
 The flavours are loud and bold.
 Nothing subtle about a large vat of chili.
 It’s serious party food.
 Much like a good curry, chili tastes even better the day after.
 An overnight rest allows the flavours to get to know each other while simultaneously taking the stress out of last minute party prep.